About W&M ScholarWorks

 The following formats are recommended to increase the likelihood of future accessibility:

 Audio: MP3, WAV

 Text: PDF, TXT (Word and RTF files are converted to PDF upon submission) In some instances, other formats may be used for associated materials, but these are less likely to be stable through inevitable technology changes.
 Contact firstname.lastname@example.org to discuss possible accommodations for alternate file formats.
 I’m Faculty.
 How do I Submit Materials to W&M ScholarWorks?
-Faculty and staff who would like to have their publications, presentations, and other scholarship deposited into W&M ScholarWorks can get started by sending a CV to the W&M ScholarWorks team.
+Faculty and staff who would like to have their publications, presentations, and other scholarship deposited into W&M ScholarWorks can get started by sending a CV to the W&M ScholarWorks team .
+Non-VIMS faculty or staff may upload their works via the Submit Research page.
 This will allow us to begin reviewing publisher’s policies and obtain permissions where necessary to include your work on the site.
 Upon receipt of your CV, the W&M Libraries will work with you to collect relevant files, deposit them into the repository, and help you start a faculty SelectedWorks page.
 I’m a Graduate or Undergraduate Student.
 How do I Submit Materials to W&M ScholarWorks?